ComboStrikeHQ/docker-rails/README.md

 If the `sprockets`
 gem is present (default for Rails apps), it also precompiles assets.
 If you need any environment variables set for compiling assets, you can specify them in a `.env` file in your app root.
 This file will be sourced before running the task.
-Assets are then automatically gzipped with the highest compression available.
+Newer versions of sprockets will also automatically created gzipped versions of the assets.
 Rails then uses these static gzip files to serve assets.

 Have a look at the [ONBUILD Dockerfile](onbuild/Dockerfile) for more details.